saifaustcse/git-workflow-and-commands/README.md

 ### Configuration

-   git config that lets you get and set configuration variables that control all aspects of how Git looks and operates.
+   Git config that lets you get and set configuration variables that control all aspects of how Git looks and operates.

        # Display the current Git configuration.
        $ git config --list